• plumbing heating and air alliance member

 You can measure branded searches using Google Search Console, SEMRush, or MOZ.

-Google provides the most reliable data and can also outline the impressions and clicks for those branded searches.
+Google provides the most reliable data, including impressions and clicks for branded searches.

 A branded search is any query that implies the user searches directly for your brand name.
 It might be something like JimBob’s HVAC Services or JimBob’s AC Services San Antonio.
 Any combination counts.